programs

 148 Photo Editing Tools and Apps

 Earlier this year, after researching photo editing tools, I shared a list of 104 photo editing tools you should know about.
-After receiving a great deal of interest and feedback from the photography community, I've created one final ultimate list of 148 photo editing tools and apps.
+After receiving a great deal of interest and feedback from the photography community, I've created one final ultimate list of 148 photo editing tools and photography apps.

 Putting Faces to the Names Found on Photoshop’s Splash Screen